-On/Off: Press to turn the climate control system on or off.
+ON/OFF : Press to turn the climate control system on or off.
 When the system is off, outside air will be prevented from entering the vehicle.
-When the system is on or a button is pressed, the climate control system will turn on and deliver airflow per the current setting.
+When the system is on, a button is pressed, or knob is turned, the climate control system will turn on and deliver airflow per the current setting.